 2. Pin Like A Maniac

 So as of the summer 2018 Pinterest update, Pinterest is now rewarding Pinners who pin daily.
 Meaning your pins are more likely to be seen and generate engagement if you pin to Pinterest every day.

 This is awesome if you can find time in your schedule to pin – this is allllll about finding pockets of time in your day.

-So I was pinning when waiting for my husband in a car park, pinning after the girls had fallen asleep at bedtime, pinning in the bathroom, pinning while waiting for something to cook, pinning while everyone was watching something on TV, and so on.
+So I pin when waiting for my husband in a car park, pin after the girls have fallen asleep at bedtime, pin in the bathroom, pin while waiting for something to cook, pin while everyone else is watching something on TV, and so on.

 I wasn’t pinning in my main ‘work time’ because I use that for content creation, but every other ‘spare’ minute I had, I was pinning.

 If you want to get momentum going on your Pinterest account and see rapid results, then get pinning.